-Ni No Kuni: Wrath of the White Witch is a difficult game to talk about, not simply because of the mechanical side of the game, although that part is amazing, but because it is a difficult game to play emotionally.
+Ni No Kuni: Wrath of the White Witch is a difficult game to talk about, not because of its fascinating take on RPG battle systems or the mechanical parts that make up the gameplay, although those parts are amazing, but because it is a difficult game to play emotionally.
 I have referred to it as “brutal” many times while talking to others about it.
 After many false starts and trying to write about Ni No Kuni as I would a normal review, I decided to address the parts of the game that make it so outstanding and unusual as both a game and a work of art.

 The game is a collaboration between Japanese developer Level-5 of Professor Layton fame and the venerable Studio Ghibli, offering some of the best work from both.
 Level-5 stayed beholden to most of the JRPG tropes made famous by the NES/SNES era without tumbling into the niche work associated with the genre during this generation (I’m looking at you NIS).
 Likewise, Ghibli puts the same heart and beauty into every character design and every frame from beginning to end, vaulting Ni No Kuni to the same level of wonder as their films, and I would argue that it surpasses a number of Studio Ghibli films in terms of story and execution.

 You take the helm as Oliver, a young citizen of Motorville, a Norman Rockwell-esque town full of charm and polite neighbors.
 Oliver loves his mother, respects the elders of the town, and always uses the proper form of address when speaking.
 His (apparent) first moment of rebellion leads to his mother’s untimely death, leaving him alone and devastated.
 It’s this emotion that awakens the path into the wider world of Ni No Kuni, and the piece that made playing through the game both dazzling and crushing.